ANSI-D/haiku-generator/README.md

 - **CPU-Based**: Traditional NLP methods don't benefit from GPU acceleration
 - **Memory Efficient**: Uses simple dictionaries and counters

+## Evaluation (70/30 Train/Test Split)

+The evaluation uses a **70/30 split** to avoid overfitting:
+- **70% Training Set**: Used to train the N-gram models.
+- **30% Test Set**: Held out and never seen during training.
+Used to measure **test set coverage**—the fraction of word bigrams in the test set that also appeared in training.

+High coverage means the model generalizes well to unseen haikus; low coverage indicates many unseen word patterns.
+This approach ensures realistic performance estimates.

 ## Examples of generated Haikus

 ```